bssayla/intermediate-python-course/README.md

-# Intermediate Python Course
+# Dice roller game

 Hey there,

-In this course you will create a dice-rolling program using python.
-The code you create will be stored in the dice-roller.py file.
-This repo also contains course materials under the issues tab.
+In this code I create a dice-rolling program using python.
+The code I create will be stored in a small database (.txt) file This.